Amadeus - European Company Data

 Related resource: The Banque de France and the European Committee of Central Balance-Sheet Data Offices (ECCBSO) maintain the BACH and ERICA databases.

-To access the data and tools, first create a login on the left side of the platform.
+To access data and tools, create a login on the platform.
 The interface is also available in French.

 Related resource: The Competitiveness Research Network (CompNet) generates (i) European firm-level data in micro-aggregated format and (ii) a diagnostic toolkit for competitiveness indicators.